 Does Byte offer discounts?

-They do!
+Yes!
 You just need to know where to look.
-If you’re a student or military member, you can email firstname.lastname@example.org or email@example.com to get discounted aligners anytime.
-And if you subscribe to Byte’s emails, you might receive occasional special offers for discounted aligners or impression kit.
+If you’re a student or military member, you can email email@example.com or firstname.lastname@example.org to get discounted aligners anytime.
+And if you subscribe to Byte’s emails, you might receive occasional special offers for discounted aligners or impression kits.

 Can Byte correct my condition?